catalinasaini/a-t/README.md

-# Self-supervised Deep Normative Learning for the Detection of Subcortical Anomalies in Ataxia-Telangiectasia
+This is the GitHub repository for the project **Self-supervised Deep Normative Learning for the Detection of Subcortical Anomalies in Ataxia-Telangiectasia**.

+All analyses are included in the Jupyter Notebook _main.ipynb_, uploaded here.

 ## Abstract
 ### Purpose